aws-samples/serverless-patient-engagement-stack/README.md

 * `cdk synth`       emits the synthesized CloudFormation template

 ## Status
-1. Toll Free Number (for 2 Way SMS communication) - Could not be tested as Amazon Pinpoint does not facilitate origination numbers from India.
+1. Toll Free Number (for 2 Way SMS communication)  - Tested with US Mobile phone number
 2. Documentation (Readme.md) - To be reviewed
 3. Blog - To be discussed